-3.24.
 While the site itself is greenfield its release does not in any way disincentivise the urban regeneration of sites elsewhere in the plan area.
-That said, in terms of the wider issue of encouraging the redevelopment of brownfield land within the plan area, it is simply unrealistic to expect the level of housing proposed to be accommodated on brownfield sites alone.
-The Urban Capacity Study (October 2022) confirms that it will be impossible to meet the development needs of South Warwickshire without significant greenfield development.
-It is therefore considered inevitable that both greenfield and Green Belt land will need to be released as has been the case in previous Local Plans.
+Given the lack of supply of brownfield land in either Warwick District or Stratford-on-Avon District it is simply unrealistic to expect new housing to be accommodated on brownfield sites alone.
+This is evident by the need in previous Local Plans to allocate greenfield and Green Belt sites to meet development needs.
+On which basis is can be assumed, given the magnitude of the housing of the housing need for South Warwickshire, that greenfield and Green Belt land will need to be released again, under the SWLP.